retigra/ZabbixCI/docs/README.md

 For templates, Zabbix template groups are used to create folders, and templates are stored as yaml files within these folders.

-For this, the most specific template group matching the parent group variable is used to determine the path of the template.
+For this, the most parent template group matching the `root_template_group` is used to determine the path of the template.
 For example, a template in the group `Templates/Operating Systems/Linux` will be stored in the folder `Operating Systems/Linux` when `root_template_group` is set